Chapter 38 The Introduction

 Now that you’ve fleshed out your outline with relevant citations, it’ll be time to pass it by your advisor to check that you are moving in the right direction before you start writing.
 My suggestion is always to use your advisor to get the advice that you need – that’s what they’re there for!

-Remember that while this section on writing the introduction is short, much of Part II concerns writing style that is applicable to your introduction.
-In particular, sections on composing your hypothesis, writing a paragraph, and an argument should be referred to when you are writing your introduction.
+The aim of your introduction is to provide the reader with all of the background information necessary to understand your study.
+Although the contents of this section on writing the introduction are somewhat brief, much of Part II concerns writing style that is applicable to your introduction.
+In particular, sections on composing your hypothesis (or not), writing a paragraph, and an argument should be referred to when you are writing your introduction.